Kmeakin/walrus-report/src/20-reference.md

 ### Exhaustive matches
-Ideally, each `match` expression should be checked for *exhaustiveness*: that is, that every possible value being matched agaisnt is covered in at least one case.
+Ideally, each `match` expression should be checked for *exhaustiveness*: that is, that every possible value being matched against is covered in at least one case.
 Walrus does not yet check `match` expressions for exhaustiveness, as the algorithm for checking exhaustiveness is quite complex.